Gloucester and Cheltenham Tramroad: History

 Towards the end of the eighteenth century, Cheltenham became noted for the supposedly health-giving waters available there, and this attracted wealthy visitors, including King George III, and encouraged residence by the well-to-do.
 The construction of houses for these families demanded good quality stone, and the more so for paving streets; in addition the demand for coal climbed rapidly.
 Many of these materials were brought in to Gloucester Docks and had to be conveyed from there to Cheltenham; the Forest of Dean was considered a particularly important source of coal and iron.

 There were competing ideas about how to close the intervening gap from Gloucester to Cheltenham, as the roads were extremely poor.
-On 28 April 1809 the Gloucester and Cheltenham Railway Company was incorporated, to connect the two places with a branch to a quarry at Leckhampton.
+On 28 April 1809, the Gloucester and Cheltenham Railway Company was incorporated by the Gloucester and Cheltenham Railway Act 1809 (49 Geo.
+3. c. xxiii), to connect the two places with a branch to a quarry at Leckhampton.
 Subscriptions to the extent of £26,100 were recorded, of which £10,000 was taken by the Right Honourable James, Lord Sherborne.

 Instead of the ceremony of cutting the first sod, much practised later, the construction was initiated by the laying of the first stone block, on 21 November 1809.